How to Choose the Right Lighters for Emergency Storage

 Torch Lighters

-This refillable lighter produces a jet of flame, rather than a soft flame.
-The flame is more intense and focused, making it ideal for use in outdoor or windy conditions where a traditional lighter might struggle.
-As strong as a torch lighter is, it has one major drawback.
-Most torch lighters use butane, a fuel that does not perform very well in cold weather.
-To make up for this, many are designed to be windproof and can still function well in moderately cold conditions.
+Torch lighters are refillable devices that produce a jet of flame rather than a soft flame.
+This concentrated, high-temperature flame makes them ideal for outdoor or windy conditions where a traditional lighter might struggle.
+One drawback is that most torch lighters use butane—a fuel that tends to perform poorly in very cold weather.
+To counteract this, many torch lighters are designed to be windproof and can operate in moderately cold conditions, though performance may still decline in freezing temperatures.

 Torch brands include - Zippo, Scorch Torch Skyline Triple Jet Flame Butane Torch Lighter, Guevara Jet Lighter, and WindBlaze.